 A minimum 2.0 grade-point average is required for graduation.
 Grades in nursing courses are based on achievement in theory and in laboratory practice, both of which must be satisfactory to receive a passing grade.
-Refer to departmental sections for specific policies.
 The School of Nursing reserves the right to require the withdrawal from nursing of any student whose health, academic record, or performance and behavior in nursing is judged unsatisfactory.

 All students in the School of Nursing are required to carry professional liability insurance when enrolled in clinical nursing courses and are responsible for transportation to and from the agencies which are used for clinical experiences.
-These include the Medical Center Hospital of Vermont; the Burlington Visiting Nurse Association, Inc.; Vermont State Hospital in Waterbury; and other selected agencies in the Burlington, Middlebury, and St. Albans areas.
-Seniors in the baccalaureate program are responsible for providing transportation which may be required during their participation in community health nursing experiences in the senior year.
+These include: Fletcher Allen Health Care; the Burlington Visiting Nurse Association, Inc.; Vermont State Hospital in Waterbury; and other selected agencies in the Burlington, Middlebury, and St. Albans areas.